Tim0Cc/3D-configurator-FrontEnd/README.md

 ## NodeJS, Express, MongoDB
 ## three.js

-Configuring a cube (color & sizing & perspective/zoom)
+- Frontend: Configuring a cube (color & sizing & perspective/zoom)
-CRUD-operations with Cuboid Model
+- Backend: CRUD-operations with Cuboid Model

 (this project has been developed for a coding challenge)